 Debonair Lounge Cafe 4212, January 27

 For the past few months, the only way to get each week off on a good foot has been at this Museum District oasis of cool.
-Debonair Lounge has already welcomed a who's who of Houston's hottest young hip-hop and R&B performers -- backed as always by that smooth-ass Debonair house band -- strutting their stuff for one of the most stylish audiences in town.
+Debonair Lounge has already welcomed a who's who of Houston's hottest young hip-hop and R&B performers -- this week features the AFTERVIBES, Anzeo David, Sho Stoppa and always that smooth-ass Debonair house band -- strutting their stuff for one of the most stylish audiences in town.

 Hosted by local scenesters Tay Mitch and Brad Gilmore, whom Channel 39's Newsfix called "ebony and ivory at its finest," these few hours will have you looking forward to every Monday... just not Tuesdays.
 The party never stops on Instagram at @DebonairLoungeHTX, too.
 CHRIS GRAY